Policies & Guidelines

 Some cameras can store GPS (location) coordinates in a photo’s EXIF header.
 Flickr imports that data and if you choose, Flickr can display that data publicly.
 This setting can be changed through your account “Privacy and Permissions” tab.

-When you first launch any of our mobile applications that collect location information, you will be asked to consent to the application’s collection of this information.
-If you initially consent to our collection of location information, you can subsequently stop the collection of this information at any time by changing the preferences on your mobile device.
+When you first launch any of our mobile applications that collect location information, you will be asked to consent to the application's collection of this information.
+If you initially consent to our collection of location information, you can subsequently stop the collection of this information by our application’s camera function at any time by changing the preferences on your mobile device.

 A geofence is a hotspot on a map that has special default geo privacy settings.
 These are useful for locations such as “home” or “school” that you would like to make more private than your global default.
 Click here to create your geofences and manage your geo preferences to decide who can see the location of your photos by default.
 Further, you can change the geo preferences setting on individual photos by clicking on the map to the right of each photo.